Our Counselling Contract

 Should you wish to contact me outside of our normal

-session time, please send me an email, and I will respond to you as soon as possible.
+session time, please email me, and I will respond as soon as possible.
 I may not always respond to you on the same working day, but I endeavour to get back to you as soon as possible within working hours or when I return from annual leave.
+I cannot be used as an emergency contact, and you should always contact the appropriate services in an emergency.

 All counsellors undertake professional supervision to support their practice and maintain high standards.
 Supervision helps me to think more deeply about the work you and I are doing together.
 In line with professional requirements and standards, I may discuss my work

 with you with my supervisor.
-Supervision is confidential aside from the concerns as mentioned earlier arrive.
+Supervision is confidential, aside from the concerns mentioned above.

 That you have a safe, confidential space to talk to me from, I also encourage you to use headphones if you worry about being overheard.